w3c/wai-coga/guide/clear/clear-words.md

 ## How It Helps

 Using unclear or unknown words presents a significant barrier to many people.
-This can easily be avoided by careful choice of words and the provision of explanations.
+This can be avoided by careful choice of words and the provision of explanations.

 ## More details